Join Us Each Friday!

 4.)
 All links are randomly sorted - feel free to link as early or as late as you'd like.
 The playing field is even!

 5.)
 Grab a button or link back to encourage new linkers.
 This is not mandatory to participate, but is required to be featured.

 6.)
 Each host will choose one link to feature and promote via their social media channels next week.

 7.)
 By linking up you agree to allow the hosts to use your featured post image if you are chosen as a feature for next week.

-Thank you for sharing your post with us last week at Grace and Truth, Juby.
+Thank you for sharing with us last week, Lois.

-Thank you for sharing your post with us last week at Grace and Truth, Sherry.
+Thank you for sharing with us last week, Karen.

 That longing for home is a part of all of us, I think.
 Rosa's vivid descriptions took me right into a place I think many of us will recognize in this week's featured post.
 It's called, When You Don't Feel at Home Anywhere, by Rosa A Hopkins, who writes at Gutsy Christianity.
 Our true home is in heaven.
 Until we're with Jesus, face to face, I think that we'll always have some longing.
 We were made for something more.
 I loved reading Rosa's words and I hope you'll take a moment to say hello, read, and be blessed as I was.

 This week's featured post for the Grace and Truth link-up is called, The Time to Pray is Now, by Heather Bixler.
 She explains the 3 reasons we often fail to pray (and why that needs to change).
 God may not always change our circumstances in exactly the way we ask but when we take our requests to him in prayer, he does change our hearts.

 I hope you'll take a moment to visit Heather, read her words, and be encouraged as I was.